A Question About Beans

 As for the beans, I would say - use up what you have on hand and then think seriously about buying organic.
 To give you an idea of how much better organic are, you should know that organic beans will sprout and grow if you were to plant them or soak them long enough.
 The bean has to contain the nutrition to feed the seedling while it is setting down roots.
 Non-organic beans will not sprout or grow if you plant or soak them.
 They are very inferior in nutrition.

 But organic beans are still a good food bargain.
 Though they cost a little more, pound for pound, as compared to organic meat (or even conventional) they really stretch the food dollar.
 I keep some in the freezer at all times in quart containers.
 When I run out, I make more and freeze them.
 They are so versatile.
-We eat them with tacos, etc. And for lunches they are great for tostadas or burritos, on a sausage-dog or hot-dog, etc. I also use them to make Pablano Steak Chili (posted on sidebar in Recipes [Main Dishes]).
+We eat them with tacos, etc. And for lunches they are great for tostadas or burritos, on a sausage-dog or hot-dog, etc. I also use them to make Pablano Steak Chili (find recipe here).

 The recipe I have posted will serve at least 12 people.
-The spaghetti sauce and meatball recipe will be posted soon.
-Thank you for being patient and for your question.
+Thank you for patiently waiting for the answer to your question.

 Anne